The drawings on this page provide builders with an overview of how the 24 Hour Kayak is assembled.

-Panels are not cut to their final dimensions until AFTER they attached to the basic frame (chine-logs and stations).
-As such, builders will trim the bottom panel outside the final lines.
+Panels are cut to their final dimensions only AFTER they’ve been attached to the basic frame (chine-logs and stations).
+As such, builders will initially cut the bottom panel outside the final lines.
 In this image the solid inside line represents the eventual trimmed dimension.
 Refer to the your measured drawings for proper dimensions.

 Temporarily Placing the Stems